May 2011 Homs massacre

 Until 12 May they reportedly killed 37 residents and cut off water and medical care, held house-to-house raids to arrest hundreds of residents and shelled the town.

 On 13, 20, 21, 27 and 29 May, again 21 protesters reportedly were killed by security forces.
-At least 13 soldiers or policemen were killed in May by terrorist groups, the government reported.

 Background

 15 and 16 March 2011, demonstrations for democracy took place in six cities across Syria, the largest protest was in Daraa.

 This started a series of ever larger and angrier demonstrations all around Syria through March and April, with security forces firing on demonstrators resulting in hundreds of deaths.

 The protests spread, among other places, to Homs on Friday 18 March, after online calls for a "Friday of Dignity" (جمعة الكرامة).
 2,000 protesters then took to the streets in Homs after Friday prayers.